kanar1234/Main/README.md

-This folder contains my projects done in my A.I. class.
+This repository contains all of my projects and coding exercises.